-E-mail: karen.banks@ucleeds.ac.uk
+Angela Gelder, Course Leader, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: angela.gelder@ucleeds.ac.uk Angela has worked in Teacher Education for over ten years.
+Working primarily with Higher Education courses and is working towards gaining Higher Education Academy Accredited Teaching Fellowship.
+Before this, Angela was programme leader for Supporting Teaching and Learning in Schools programme supporting students working or volunteering in a range of different education settings.
+In additional to this Angela delivered and assessed on the Higher Level Teaching Assistant (HLTA) programme.
+Angela is interested in the psychology of teaching and in Digital Literacies.
 Karen began teaching young people with learning difficulties and disabilities at Joseph Priestley College in 2007 and qualified to teach in post-compulsory education and training in 2009.
 She gained specialisms in the teaching of literacy and the teaching of numeracy in 2014 and 2015 respectively while continuing to teach on courses designed for learners with Special Educational Needs and/or Disabilities (SEN/D).

-Karen is particularly interested in making mathematics and English concepts and curricula accessible to students with Special Educational Needs and/or Disabilities.
-She is also interested in the assessment of non-accredited learning, educational interventions for young people with autism and additional educational needs and restorative practice in education.
-Her Masters dissertation is entitled The Potential of Restorative Practice: A Systematic Literature Review.
+Karen is particularly interested in making mathematics and English concepts and curricula accessible to students with Special Educational Needs and/or Karen Banks, Course Leader, Disabilities.
+She is also interested in the assessment of non-accredited Teacher Education learning, educational interventions for young people with autism and Location: Teacher Centre, Park additional educational needs and restorative practice in education.
+Her Lane Campus Masters dissertation is entitled The Potential of Restorative Practice: A E-mail: karen.banks@ucleeds.ac.uk Systematic Literature Review.
 She is currently working towards an Education Doctorate at the University of Leeds by designing a curriculum based on PEERS (Program for the Education and Enrichment of Relational Skills) for use in SEN/D specialist programmes.